TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 that defines the following methods:

 .. include:: /CodeSnippets/PhpDomain/ValidatorInterface.rst.txt

+In most use cases extending the abstract class :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator` is sufficient however.

 You can call Validators in your own code with the method `createValidator($validatorName,
 $validatorOptions)` in :php:`\TYPO3\CMS\Extbase\Validation\ValidatorResolver`.
 Though in